Elcaro-Software/Rsms-project/opm.md

 For small size projects, the difference is not noticable, due to the compilation speed of most compilers in use today.
 But for large or ultra-large projects, the difference may become noticable.

-Also for other operations like including header files or linking to external libraries, require that these objects (compiled or source) are treated as files, not objects.
+Also for other operations like including header files or linking to external libraries, traditional build systems and versioning systems require that these objects (compiled or source) are treated as files, not objects.

-If we treat objects as seperate things, with each object having its own dependency list, and also include the versioning of objects (different versions of the same object can have different dependency lists) this eliminates the need for external tools for keeping versions (like git, svn) and make/build tools for which we have to give explicit information about the dependency of targets (expressed as make rules).
+If we treat objects as seperate entities, with each object having its own dependency list, and also include the versioning of objects (different versions of the same object can have different dependency lists) this eliminates the need for external tools for keeping versions (like git, svn) and make/build tools for which we have to give explicit information about the dependency of targets (expressed as make rules) because this kind of meta-information is already provided during editing of the source text.

-In the OPM model such dependencies are *generically intrinsic* and built into the OPM IDE.
+In the OPM model such dependencies are **generically intrinsic** and built into the OPM IDE.

 ### *Integrated versioning system*

+The OPM IDE is itself a versioning system in that it keeps track of previous versions of objects.
+Updating an object merely means that a new version of the object gets created.

 ### *Integrated build system*